Building a Mental Wellness Routine

 - Intention setting: What's your focus for the day?

-- Journaling: Morning pages or quick check-in with yourself
+- Journaling: Morning pages or quick check-in with yourself.
+See our guide on journaling as a wellness tool.

 - Nourishment: Breakfast that fuels you well